API Reference

 scheduler=DynamicScheduler(),

-Constructs a new SymmetricBlockMatrix instance from the given diagonal and off-diagonal blocks, and size.
+Constructs a new SymmetricBlockMatrix instance from the given diagonal and off-diagonal blocks with their indices.

 Arguments